Sharan-Babu/Flutter-Hackathon-Api/README.md

 # Flutter-Hackathon-Api
-API for Flutter 2020 hackathon app.
+API for Flutter 2020 hackathon app built using Flask and hosted on Heroku.